The following are some of the Regulations and expectations to be adhered to at Tranquillity Secondary School. You can click on any of them to read.

 Makeup of any kind

-Coloured Shoes are strictly prohibited
+Coloured Shoes

 Slippers with or without socks are not allowed as these pose a safety hazard.